- Simultaneous Connections: 5+

 Speed is important for any peer-2-peer enthusiast and our test results did not disappoint.
 As far as BitTorrent goes, the unlimited speed delivers.
 After revisiting the service this year, I spent some time testing various locations with torrents and just regular content streaming.
 TorGuard did a good job of regularly updating their server count, and I had no trouble finding fast servers, but they did lack any detailed feedback on server response times, loads, or bandwidth capabilities.
 With now more than 50 available countries, the service is backed by more than 1600 servers and continuously growing.

 Speed tests fair with the best, regularly maxing out my bandwidth on download and upload.
-For the most part, a degradation of 15-20% on far locations could be observed, but results did fluctuate on some countries, cutting speeds as low as 30-40%.
+For the most part, a degradation of 15-20% on the farthest locations could be observed, but results did fluctuate on some countries, cutting speeds as low as 30-40%.
 Ping times remained excellent for the most part, making TorGuard suitable for gaming or hosting scenarios, and I did not suffer from any disconnections while testing.
-However, peer reviews have been mixed on this end as well.
-In the end, it’s important to test before committing, because these results might be intermittent.

 - Good to fast speeds.